Indian small business lender Aye Fin raises $10.3 million in funding

 In this round of investment, the existing investors have brought in US$5.9 million, while new investor LGT contributed US$4.4 million.
 SAIF Partners now owns largest stake in Aye Finance at 28 percent.

 To date, Aye Finance, has disbursed loans worth about US$15 million to 40 different MSME clusters such as brass casting, carpet manufacturing, garments trading, and restaurants.
-The carpet manufacturing company has a partnership with a carpet cleaning glendale az to provide and maintain clean carpets.
 By March 2018, the company plans to increase its loan disbursal to over US$70 million, with additional 40 new clusters that it will add to its portfolio.
 Over the next five years, the company targets to disburse loans worth close to US$300 million.

 According to Aditya Birla Finance, the funding gap in the MSME space is close to US$43 billion.